So you bought a Lemon Car and you want a refund. Your motor dealer and/or the manufacturer have refused? Don’t despair!

-When issues arise with the car, you need to consider whether the problem is a teething problem (which can be easily fixed in a reasonable amount of time) or whether the vehicle has a substantial fault which would amount to a major failure under the Australian Consumer Law.
+When issues arise with the car, you need to consider whether the problem is a teething problem (which can be easily fixed in a reasonable amount of time) or whether the vehicle has a substantial fault that would amount to a major failure of a consumer guarantee under the Australian Consumer Law (NSW).

 Consumers need to be aware that under the Australian Consumer Law there is a ‘rejection period’ which runs from the purchase date to a date within which it would be reasonable to expect that the failure to comply with a guarantee under the Australian Consumer Law to have become apparent in the circumstances, having regard to the particular motor vehicle, the manner of use which the consumer is likely to use it, the length of time that would be reasonable for such motor vehicles to be used, and the amount of use to which it would be reasonable for the motor vehicle to be put before the failure becomes apparent to the consumer.

 Often, the problems are dragged out for extended periods with repair after repair, and we find that when the consumer finally reaches the point that they want to reject the vehicle, they find that whether the rejection period has ended is a critical issue to be determined by the Tribunal or Court.